 Most likely to say: “East 5 is a rubbish place to see the game”.

 The #AsOne fan.
 They won’t countenance any criticism of the SRU or the players.
 Even if, like now Scottish Rugby is in disarray off and on the field they are blindly optimistic.
 Anyone whose attitude doesn’t marry with theirs is told to just get behind the team.
-Every year this fan puts a bet on for Scotland to win the grand slam and are then curiously quiet when it all goes tits up, again.
+This fan is also the one who always bets for Scotland and is kept up-to-date on a number of betting sites offering bet 10 get 30 offers for the premier league and share it with his colleagues.
 Their one and only complaint will be about when the SRU send out their tickets.
 This fan will tell you that Gregor Townsend, or Toony as they insist on calling him, must be right because he is the coach.

 Most likely to say: “#InToonyWeTrust.”